-The Payments Consultation Group met twice in 2017/18 and discussed a range of topics including the provision of least-cost routing functionality to merchants, card surcharging, the NPP, card payment fraud, distributed ledger technology and other payments innovations, and open banking initiatives.
+The Payments Consultation Group met twice in 2018/19 and discussed a range of topics including the provision of least-cost routing functionality to merchants, the NPP, buy-now pay-later (BNPL) payment facilities, operational incidents, accessibility issues for retail payment systems, and other payments innovations and trends.
 The Board appreciates the valuable feedback provided by the participants and their willingness to engage in this process.